 I hope AC/DC wasn’t warning us of things to come.

-At the Phoenix Sky Harbor Airport, we checked in and met up with Uly and Xandra.
+At the Phoenix Sky Harbor Airport, we checked in and met up with my brother Uly and his wife Xandra.
 They were flying back from Seattle on the same night that we were heading out.
 We sat and chatted at one of the airport snack bars for an hour before it was time for Bonnie and me to go through the security gates.

 Uly and I just did a quick hug.
 Ours is a family of short conversations.
 It’s just the way we are.

 Bonnie and Xandra said their emotional goodbyes.
-They have developed a close friendship in the last two months.
+They have developed a close friendship in the last couple of months.

 Immigration was a breeze.
-The agent stamped our passport with a 90 day stay.
+The agent stamped our passport with a 90-day stay.
 It took a while for our Home Depot moving box containing our two backpacks to appear in the baggage carousel.
-I purchased Kolbi/ICE SIM cards for our unlocked, formerly AT&T iPhones in the mean time, and we now have 8-digit Costa Rica phone numbers.
+I purchased Kolbi/ICE SIM cards for our unlocked, formerly AT&T iPhones in the meantime, and we now have 8-digit Costa Rican phone numbers.

 We emerged from customs and got ready to face the onslaught of taxi drivers as we exited the airport.